 Here's everything you need to know about changing your baby's name...

-Can you change your baby’s name in the UK?
+Can I change my baby's name after I've registered it in the UK?

-Here in the UK, if you suddenly decide that you’ve made the wrong name choice for your little one, you CAN change their legal name.
+Yes, if you decide that you've made the wrong name choice for your little one, you can amend the first names (but not surname) on their birth certificate within 12 months from the time the birth was registered.

-Their first names can be changed only once on the birth register – and it has to be their new, regularly-used name, or the name they’ve been baptised with.
+Your child's first names can be changed only once on the birth register – and they must be changed to the names you're now using for them or the names they've been baptised with.

 Only mum, dad or guardian can make the name change.
 If there's a baptism involved, the minister who performed the baptism may also be required to provide a form.

-However, if you’ve decided to change your child’s name after 12 months, you have to do it by deed poll – as you would any other name change.
+You can still do this but, if you've decide to change your child's first name 12 months or more after first registering their name, you will have to apply to do it by deed poll, as you would any other name change.

 Mum-to-be Carri Kessler from Maryland, USA, was certain she had the name for her baby girl totes sewn up.